Lotte H. Eisner: Death and legacy

-Werner Herzog dedicated his 1974 film The Engima of Kaspar Hauser to her.
+Werner Herzog dedicated his 1974 film The Enigma of Kaspar Hauser to her.

-On her death in 1983, French Minister of Culture Jack Lang declared that the loss of Eisner would be "a great loss for the French cinema" which would be "felt with profound sadness by her numerous friends in the film world."
+On her death in 1983, French minister of culture Jack Lang declared that the loss of Eisner would be "a great loss for the French cinema" which would be "felt with profound sadness by her numerous friends in the film world."

 Posthumously in 1984, Eisner's memoir Ich hatte einst ein schönes Vaterland (Once I Had a Beautiful Fatherland) was published.
 The title is a quotation from the poem In der Fremde (Abroad) by Heinrich Heine.

 Wim Wenders dedicated his film Paris, Texas to Eisner in the movie's closing credits.

 Honours

 Eisner became a French citizen in 1955 and as a result was particularly honoured to be awarded Chevalier de l'Ordre National de la Légion d'honneur and the Chevalier des Arts et des Lettres, in 1982.